The Count of Monte Cristo (2002 film): Production

+Release

+Home media

+The Count of Monte Cristo was released on VHS and DVD on September 10, 2002.
+The latter release of the film is THX certified, featuring behind-the-scenes footage, audio commentary, deleted scenes and other bonus materials.

 Reception

-On Rotten Tomatoes the film holds an approval rating of 73% based on 143 reviews, with an average rating of 6.71/10.
-The website's critics consensus reads: "Though it may not reach for any new artistic heights, The Count of Monte Cristo is an old-fashioned yet enjoyable swashbuckler".
+On Rotten Tomatoes the film holds an approval rating of 74% based on 142 reviews, with an average rating of 6.7/10.
+The website's critics consensus reads: "Though it may not reach for any new artistic heights, The Count of Monte Cristo is an old-fashioned yet enjoyable swashbuckler."
 At Metacritic, the film has a weighted average score of 61 out of 100, based on 33 critics, indicating "generally favourable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert gave the film 3 stars out of 4, writing: "The Count of Monte Cristo is a movie that incorporates piracy, Napoleon in exile, betrayal, solitary confinement, secret messages, escape tunnels, swashbuckling, comic relief, a treasure map, Parisian high society and sweet revenge, and brings it in at under two hours, with performances by good actors who are clearly having fun.
-This is the kind of adventure picture the studios churned out in the Golden Age--so traditional it almost feels new".
+This is the kind of adventure picture the studios churned out in the Golden Age—so traditional it almost feels new."
+Marc Salov of The Austin Chronicle said, "More fun than Peter Hyams' The Musketeer, and somewhat less so than The Man in the Iron Mask, this is middling Dumas all the way."